radioation/MegaDriving/README.md

 # Mega Driving
-The code is currently being updated to compile with SGDK 2.11.
-Some projects have not yet been fixed.
+The code has been updated to compile with SGDK 2.11.

-Once updated, earlier versions of SGDK will likely not compile.
+Earlier versions of SGDK will likely not compile.

 ```bash
 find . -name main.c -exec sed -i 's/fix32Div/F32_div/g'  {} +